legend80s/git-open/README.md

-# git-open
+# git open

-Open repository in your browser.
+A **git subcommand** to open repository's remote url in your browser from your terminal 👍🏻.